yousef-indja/git-flow-exercise/README.md

 - On the 15<sup>th</sup> of every month, the new version of the app is pushed to a staging server where the magazine's editors can do a final review.
 - On the last day of the month, the new version of the app is pushed to production.

-Development for this project began in January.
-It is now the beginning of February and the development cycle for `v1.1` of the app has begun.
+Development for `v1.0.0` of this project began in January.
+It is now the beginning of February and the development cycle for `v1.1.0` of the app has begun.

 ## Getting Started

-Your team will be split between Developers and one or more Maintainers.
-Maintainers will be responsible for cutting new releases and accepting Pull Requests from other team members.
-Maintainers should have write access to this repository and Developers should have read access.
+Your team is made up of two developers.
+Each of you will contribute new content to the project from your computers and also review the other developers contribution.

 ### Follow Along